2019 Piano Competition | Preliminary Rounds & Finals

 - Contestants, teachers, parents and relatives are not permitted to have any contact with the adjudicators by any means until after the end of the finals.

-- Contestants, teachers, parents and relatives may not reveal the name of a contestant’s teacher to the Adjudication Panel until after winners are announced at the finals on Sunday, June 17, 2018.
+- Contestants, teachers, parents and relatives may not reveal the name of a contestant’s teacher to the Adjudication Panel until after winners are announced at the finals.
 Failure to comply with this may result in disqualification.

 - In the event that there are too few applicants in a particular age group, the adjudicators may advance those applicants directly to the finals.